d-saikrishna/DataScience/QnA.md

 3. What is the difference between Global Structure and Local Structure preservation during Dimensionality Reduction?

 4. t-Stats are basically necessary when sample size $n$ is <30.
 But in today's world, that is rarely a thing.
 So why is t-Stats still important!

+5. If association/correlation is sufficient for prediction, can we use spurious correlations for predictions?

+Correlations have predictive power, when we assume that this correlation continues to exist (in future or on the test set we are predicting).
+A spurious correlation may not hold this prediction.